MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-overview.md

 - [Azure Mission-Critical Connected](https://github.com/azure/alwayson-foundational-connected)

-  Provides a foundation for building a corp-connected cloud-native application on Microsoft Azure using existing network infrastructure and private endpoints.
+  Provides a foundation for building a corporate-connected cloud-native application on Microsoft Azure using existing network infrastructure and private endpoints.

   _The workload requires private connectivity to other organizational resources and takes a dependency on pre-provided Virtual Networks for connectivity to other organizational resources.
 This use case is intended for scenarios that require integration with a broader organizational technical estate for either public-facing or internal-facing workloads._